roblebob/UltradianX/README.md

 ### Clockify API

 Although some basics are already implemented within the presented prototype, they need to be generalized to new users, including account management and workspaces within clockify.
+At present, the communication to the clockify server is only one sided,
+which might be subject to change.

 ### Paid vs. Free version